-London South Bank University’s (LSBU) School of Business - previously housed in the University’s London Road building - has had an interior makeover and relocated to a shiny new home within the Student Learning Resource Centre on Borough Road.
+London South Bank University’s (LSBU) Business School - previously housed in the University’s London Road building - has had an interior makeover and relocated to a shiny new home within the Student Learning Resource Centre on Borough Road.
 One year on, the School’s interior refit is complete.

-The redevelopment of the School of Business is part of an overall £60million investment by the University in improving its estate and infrastructure - of which £40million is being invested in an ambitious project designed by construction firm, Willmott Dixon, to transform the London Road building by 2021.
+The redevelopment of LBSU Business School is part of an overall £60million investment by the University in improving its estate and infrastructure - of which £40million is being invested in an ambitious project designed by construction firm, Willmott Dixon, to transform the London Road building by 2021.

 The School’s refit began in December 2018, with Interior design firm, Maris being selected to provide structural solutions.
 The primary purpose of the redesign was to relocate the School from offices embedded in the London Road building, to a stand-alone site at LSBU’s former Learning Resource Centre, allowing additional investment into the School’s future for the benefit of staff and students.

-The interior design plans were based on the School of Business’s core values, channelling key themes that characterise the School: flexibility, fluidity, collaboration and interactivity among staff and students.
+The interior design plans were based on LBSU Business School's core values, channelling key themes that characterise the School: flexibility, fluidity, collaboration and interactivity among staff and students.

 One of the main aims of the redesign was to incorporate more sustainability into the building in the form of upcycled and recycled furniture.
 The change from single occupancy offices to an open plan layout meant that a lot of the original furniture could no longer be used.
 To solve the problem, furniture and machinery - including fridges and dishwashers from the old building - have been upcycled and repurposed.
 This includes all of the furniture currently being used in the Deanery as well as tables and chairs distributed across all floors.
 Where some of the furniture could not be upcycled, additional recycled furnishings were purchased as replacements, including the ‘Vona’ chairs in the Learning Lounge and ‘Present’ space that have been constructed using felt made from recycled plastic bottles.